microbit-sam/microbit-docs/docs/ble/eddystone.md

 ```
 #### Starting Advertising
 In your source code, you'll need to define the URL you want to be broadcast and then call uBit.bleManager.advertiseEddystoneUrl with the URL as one of the arguments.

-For example:
+For example, the following shows the use of a URL shortener that allows for a URL of a longer length, to be sent by an Eddistone Beacon.
+In this case, http://www.bittysoftware.com/, is shortened to https://goo.gl/TlUTF7.
+It is important to understand that the maximum length of an URL is 17 but in the micro:bit implementation of the specification, the byte encoding is taken care of.
+This means that the URL is shortened further from 21 to 14 where the https:// is encoded as one byte.
+It is left up to the reader to inspect the specification for other byte encoding.

 ``` cpp
 #include "MicroBit.h"